databricks/spark-training/ampcamp/tachyon.md

 and frameworks to access cached files at memory speed.
 Thus, Tachyon avoids going to disk to load datasets that are frequently read.

-In this chapter we first go over basic operations of Tachyon, and then run two Spark programs on top of it.
+In this chapter we first go over basic operations of Tachyon, and then run a Spark program on top of it.
 For more information, please visit Tachyon's [website](http://tachyon-project.org) or Github [repository](https://github.com/amplab/tachyon).